-6.5.2 Key environmental Issues and impacts for offshore wind power
+6.5.2 Environmental Issues associated with offshore wind power development

-Table 6.3 summarises the key environmental and socio-concerns concerns likely to be associated with offshore wind power development.
-While some potential environmental impacts (direct and indirect) of offshore wind farms during construction and operation are the same as for onshore projects, others are unique to the marine environment.
+Table 6.3 summarises the range of environmental and socio-economic issues likely to be associated with offshore wind power development.
+While some issues concerned with construction and operation are the same as for onshore projects, others are unique to the marine environment.

-49 Dogger Bank C Offshore Wind Farm, North Sea, UK (power-technology.com)
+69 Dogger Bank C Offshore Wind Farm, North Sea, UK (power-technology.com)